Exact and Approximate Counting of Database Repairs: Proofs of Section

-We now show, in the following three lemmas, that for an FD set $\dep$ with an LHS chain, and a $\dep$-final SJFCQ $Q$, all the atoms $R(\bar z)\in \comp{\dep}{Q}$ are such that $\dep_R$ either has a single key or it is an FD set of one of six specific forms.
+We now have all the ingredients for proving Lemmas~\ref{lemma:final-liaison} -- \ref{lemma:final-orphan}, which essentially tell us that, for a set $\dep$ of FDs with an LHS chain and an SJFCQ $Q$ such that $(\dep,Q)$ is final, all the $R$-atoms of $\comp{\dep}{Q}$ are such that $\dep_R$ either has a single key or is a set of FDs of one of six specific forms.